jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The microwave was invented after a researcher walked by a radar tube and a chocolate bar melted in his pocket.
+⚡<!-- FUNFACT --> Fun fact: It costs more to buy a new car today in the United States than it cost Christopher Columbus to equip and undertake three voyages to and from the New World.

 </div>